Boyle Heights Community, Metro Clash at Meeting Over Development at MTA Owned Property

-Community members dialogue with the Metro representatives remained broad throughout the majority of the meeting.
-Leonardo Vilchis, cofounder of Union de Vecinos, started leading a chant in the crowd of “Casa para los pobres,” or houses for the poor.
+Community members’ dialogue with the Metro representatives remained broad throughout the majority of the meeting.
+Leonardo Vilchis, co-founder of Union de Vecinos, started leading a chant in the crowd of “casa para los pobres,” or “homes for the poor.”

 Diego Cardoso, executive officer for Metro transportation development and implementation, said after the meeting that he didn’t know before about the issue of including street vending within the sites.